FAQs

 Will the coastal development regulations apply to existing structures? (ex.
 I built my house in 2002, will the regulations apply?)

 Pre-existing structures will be grandfathered and will only be required to follow certain coastal regulations.
 For example, the proposed regulations allow non-conforming uses to undergo renovations, rebuilding, relocation, and replacement.
-New habitable space additions can be constructed at the current elevation up to 100% of the existing floor area, as it existed as of the date of the passing of the by-law.
+Please refer to the Municipal Wide Land Use By-law for more information.

 New developments in coastal areas will be required to follow coastal regulations to ensure that they are designed and constructed to minimize the impact on the coastal environment and reduce the risk of damage from natural hazards such as coastal flooding and erosion.